tkumata/Arithmetic-Drill/README.md

 ## Description

 This is a arithmetic drill app for from element school children to elder.
+Let's train your brain.

 !["SS"](./imgs/ss01.png)
 !["SS"](./imgs/ss02.png)